jstet/prescript/README.md

 **Use this script at your own risk.
 Creating servers on Hetzner Cloud generates costs.**

 ## Requirements
-- A Github Repo with a script that has one entrypoint and outputs results to a folder
+- A Github repo with a script that has one entrypoint and outputs results to a folder
 - Ansible
-- Github Access Token
+- Github access token
-- Hetzner Cloud Account
+- Hetzner Cloud account
 - Hetzner Storage Box
-- SMTP Server
+- SMTP server

 ## Instructions